rahul-1702/Namaste-React/EP13/README.md

 ● Write Integration Test case for search feature on the Homepage ● Write Integration Test case for Add to Cart flow

---- Completed mostly Namaste React Series Concept here ---
+--- Completed mostly Namaste React Series Concept here (Now its time for Project) ---